Long Beach Hit-and-Run Accident Lawyers

 - Traveling from Clark Avenue to Marber Avenue

 The Office of Traffic Safety ranked Long Beach as the third-worst out of 15 cities for drivers.
-Long Beach’s streets are unsafe for travelers, so use caution while on the road.
-Long Beach is the 17th worst American city for traffic accidents caused by speeding.
+Long Beach has areas with higher accident rates according to traffic safety data, so use caution while on the road.
+Long Beach is the 17th-worst American city for traffic accidents caused by speeding.

 - The defendant was in a traffic accident while driving.

-- The accident caused another person’s property damage.
+- The accident caused damage to another person’s property.

 - The defendant knew or should have known that the accident caused property damage.